 SRINAGAR: Abdul Rashid alias “Reshma”, a trans-gender, has already made waves across Kashmir for his singing abilities but his desire to unite the “third gender” population is likely to make him a leader.
 He has already chosen the revered shrine of Hazratbal shrine as a platform.

-On Fridays, Reshma , as he is popularly known, interacts with his ‘gender’ with whom he goes and offer congregational prayers in Hazratbal shrine lawns.
-At the end of the prayers, they are meeting and talking primarily about the social stigma towards their community.
+On Fridays, Reshma , as he is popularly known, interacts with his ‘gender’ with whom he goes and offers congregational prayers in Hazratbal shrine lawns.
+At the end of the prayers, they are meeting and talk primarily about the social stigma towards their community.

 “Our community must be led by example,” Reshma tells his fellow beings inside the lawns.
 “We should get education and step into different professions which the third gender community is doing elsewhere in the world.
 If they can do it, why can’t we?”

 Most of his audience agree with clapping in their own way and proudly call him their “leader”.

 Abdul Rashid, who prefers to be called “Reshma” says he had not become singer overnight.
 “I, as a child, was a passionate singer but was not able to pursue my career due to family pressure,” Rashid is quoted saying in various videos which have gone viral on the Internet.
 “It was due to family pressure I mastered in tailoring but was struggling to open myself to society and trying to become what I was not.
 I was a female trapped inside a male body.
 I wanted to be a girl; dress, walk, talk and live like girls.”

 Off late, Rashid is the singing sensation in the middle-class weddings of Srinagar.
 A lot of his videos, some of them quite innovative in style and substance, have been captured and put on the Internet.
 It has led to a huge demand for Reshma to be part of the auspicious occasions of weddings.